 - 3 tbsp full-fat coconut milk

-Place graham crackers in a zipper bag and seal with no air inside.
-Use a rolling pin or the bottom of a measuring cup to crush the crackers into a fine crumb.
-There should be no large crumbs in this mixture so crush them good!
+Place graham crackers in a zipper bag and crush really well with the bottom of a measuring cup or rolling pin into a very fine crumb.

 Melt the butter in a mixing bowl in the microwave and then add the crushed graham crackers, brown sugar, and sea salt to the bowl.
-Mix with a spatula or your hands until well combined and it looks like wet sand.
+Mix with a spatula until well combined and looks like wet sand.
 If you notice any larger crumbs of graham crackers you can crush further with the measuring cup or your fingers.

 When the pie crust is nearly done chilling you can start to make the filling.
 Attach the whip attachment to your stand mixer and afix the bowl.
-To the bowl add coconut cream and ensure this is only the thick cold cream.
-Do not get any coconut water/liquid in the mixture.
-Also add cream cheese and granulated sugar and whip together over medium speed until very smooth and fluffy, about 3 minutes.
+To the bowl add coconut cream, cream cheese, and sugar and whip together over medium until very smooth and fluffy, about 3 minutes.
 Add vanilla extract and whip on low until well combined.

 In the bowl of the stand mixer with the remaining cream, add pumpkin puree, maple syrup, ground cinnamon, ginger, allspice, nutmeg, maple syrup and 1 teaspoon of remaining instant espresso powder and mix over medium speed until well combined.